Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/id-ID/learn-crosschain.md

 - When a collator produces a new block to hand off to a validator, it will collect the latest ingress queue information and process it.
 - Validators will check a proof that the new candidate for the next parachain block includes the processing of the expected ingress messages to that parachain.

 XCMP queues must be initiated by first opening a channel between two parachains.
 The channel is identified by both the sender and recipient parachains, meaning that it's a one-way channel.
 A pair of parachains can have at most two channels between them, one for sending messages to the other chain and another for receiving messages.
-The channel will require a deposit in DOT to be opened, which will get returned when the channel is closed.
+The channel will require a deposit in SOLAR to be opened, which will get returned when the channel is closed.

 ## Horizontal Relay-routed Message Passing (HRMP)